Other IET Awards

 Technician of the Year

 Award for an individual to recognise exceptional engineering contribution in developing a product, service or process or the completion of a project.
 You will also have demonstrated exceptional commitment to engineering or technology through your technical or professional development.
-You will be requested to include a brief Curriculum Vitae (CV) of no more than two pages with the online application form.
+You will be requested to include a brief Curriculum Vitae (CV) with the application form.
 A report of the contribution will form part of the application.
 You will be required to submit an endorsement statement in addition to the application form.

 Armed Forces Technician of the Year

 Award for an individual to recognise exceptional engineering contribution in developing a product, service or process or the completion of a project.
 You will also have demonstrated exceptional commitment to engineering or technology through your technical or professional development.
-You will be requested to include a brief Curriculum Vitae (CV) of no more than two pages with the online application form.
+You will be requested to include a brief Curriculum Vitae (CV) with the application form.
 A report of the contribution will form part of the application.
 You will be required to submit an endorsement statement in addition to the application form.
-The report section of the application does not need to include classified information in order for the application to be assessed.
+The report does not need to include classified information in order for the application to be assessed.

-We welcome applications from Armed Forces Technicians who are members of the United Kingdom Armed Forces.
+We welcome applications from Armed Forces Technician applications from current serving members of the United Kingdom Armed Forces.

-- Should you have problems accessing the online application form or downloading the endorsement statement form please could you contact firstname.lastname@example.org or +44 (0)1438 767 679.
+If you have problems downloading or accessing the online application form, please contact email@example.com or +44 (0)1438 767 679 for assistance.

-The 2014 short-listed applicants will be invited to The IET Achievement Awards Ceremony, which will take place in London on Wednesday, 19 November 2014 and the winner in each category will be announced at the ceremony.
-The This high profile event will be attended by influential people offering excellent networking opportunities and providing the winners with an opportunity to raise their profile within the engineering industry.
+The 2015 short-listed applicants will be invited to The IET Achievement Awards Ceremony, which will take place in London on Wednesday, 18 November 2015, the winner in each category will be announced at the ceremony.
+This high profile event will be attended by influential people offering excellent networking opportunities and will provide the winners with an opportunity to raise their profile within the engineering industry.

 How to apply

-- Please complete the online application form via the link on the right hand side.
+- To apply, please complete the online application form via the link on the right hand side.

-- The completed endorsement statement form needs to be attached to the online application form before the application can be accepted.
-Please note plenty of time will be necessary for the applicant to send and receive the endorsement statement and complete the application form.
+- The Endorsement Statement needs to be attached to the online application form before the application can be accepted.
+Please note plenty of time will be necessary for the applicant to send and receive the Endorsement Statement and complete the application form.

 - Once you have started your application you can continue to work on it until the deadline date.